The IAS Visa Wizard is the easy way to find the correct visa for you

 One of our lawyers will also prepare a Letter of Representation to accompany your application.
 This will include information about your case and its advantages, as well as references to any UK immigration laws that may support your application.
 Our lawyers will work with you to ensure that your chances of a successful visa extension are maximised.

-Contact us to speak with one of our immigration lawyers today.
+Contact us on 0333 363 8577 or use our online enquiry form to speak with one of our immigration lawyers today.

 An Entrepreneur Visa extension requires you to prove that your business dealings in the UK have proven to be successful.
 This means that you will need to provide evidence that you: